weaveworks/weave/README.md

     host2# weave expose 10.0.1.102/24

 choosing an unused IP address in the application subnet.
+(There is a corresponding 'hide' command to revert this step.)

 Now